net-daemon/docs/docs/v3/started/development.md

       "Port": 8123,              // port of home assistant (default 8123)
-      "Ssl": false,              // true if use SSL to connect to Home Assistant "Token": "Your token",     // Home Assistant security token "InsecureBypassCertificateErrors": false // Set att own risk if you want to use self-signed certs },
+      "Ssl": false,              // true if use SSL to connect to Home Assistant "Token": "Your token",     // Home Assistant security token "InsecureBypassCertificateErrors": false // true at own risk if you want to use self-signed certs },
    "NetDaemon": {
          "ApplicationConfigurationFolder": "./apps" //Only change if you change app folder